Bobo-Dioulasso

 The local Bobo-speaking population (related to the Mande) refers to the city simply as Sia.
-There are two distinct dialects spoken of Jula, based on the origins of different peoples who speak this language.
+There are two distinct dialects of Jula spoken, based on the origins of different groups of speakers.
 The city is situated in the southwest of the country, in the Houet Province, some 350 km (220 mi) from Ouagadougou.
 Bobo-Dioulasso is significant both economically (agricultural trade, textile industry) and culturally, as it is a major center of culture and music.

 History

+Early history

+According to local tradition, Bobo-Dioulasso was founded as Sia in the 15th century.
+Populated by the Oule and Dioula subgroups of the Bobo people, it became an important market center, particularly in the export of horses southwards.
+Sia was therefore an important link in the developing trade routes linking Djenne and the Inner Niger Delta to Kong, Begho and ultimately the Gold Coast.

+Kong Empire

+Kong's growing influence in the region culminated in the reign of Seku Watara, who established the Kong Empire in 1710.
+His brother Famagan Watara and sons Kere-Mori and Bamba Watara played important roles in conquering Sia and subjugating the native Bobo-Dioula and Bobo-Oule in the late 1730s.
+After Seku's death, however, Famagan's descendants ruled the region, known as Gwiriko, with near-autonomy from the senior branch based in Kong.

-At the end of the nineteenth century, Sia consisted of two large villages, Tunuma and Sia proper, located a few hundred meters from each other on a narrow spit of land bounded by 10 to 15 ft ravines on either side, carved by the We (Houët) river to the east and by its tributary Sanyo to the west.
+At the end of the nineteenth century, Sia consisted of two large villages, Tunuma and Sia proper, located a few hundred meters from each other and bounded by 10 to 15 ft ravines on either side, carved by the We (Houët) river to the east and by its tributary Sanyo to the west.
 Three small satellite villages were located beyond this natural border.
-A number of other independent villages in the surroundings (Bindogoso, Dogona, Kwirima, Kpa) have been absorbed by the developing city and are now within its municipal boundaries and incorporated as part of the city.
+A number of other independent villages in the surroundings (Bindogoso, Dogona, Kwirima, Kpa) have since been absorbed by the developing city and are now within its municipal boundaries.

-The two main villages were occupied by the French on September 25, 1897 after a brief but bloody confrontation.
-Soon afterward the French created an administrative settlement near them, on the east side of the We river.
-This became the headquarters of a district (cercle) of the same name, Bobo-Dioulasso.
+Kongondinn and Yemori, Watara rulers of the city, fought a series of wars against the Kenedougou Kingdom to the west in the 1870s, 80s and 90s.